 Why do I need a checklist?

 Wherever you are in the strategic planning process, it is worthwhile to run a check to ensure you have done everything you need to do.
 Strategic planning is not complex.
 Implementing a strategy might be, but the strategic planning process is quite straightforward.
-At its simplest it consists of; defining a vision of the future; communicating the vision; breaking it down to priorities and work elements, measuring progress; assessing the plan and starting again.
+At its simplest it consists of; defining a vision of the future; communicating the vision; breaking it down into priorities and work elements, measuring progress; assessing the plan and starting again.
 Most strategic planning cycles reiterate annually and have a three to five-year outlook.

 The following document consists of a checklist containing all of the elements required for a good strategic plan and a commentary for each element.
 It can be used as a gap-analysis tool.
 The items on the list are based on decades of experience of practitioners who have been, and are still, involved in strategic planning.

-Completing the checklist itself will not ensure a successful strategy, it will however, ensure you have all of the elements identified to allow you to implement a successful strategy.
+Completing the checklist itself will not ensure a successful strategy, it will, however, ensure you have all of the elements identified to allow you to implement a successful strategy.

 Strategic Planning Checklist

 Where we want to go – The cornerstone of any strategic planning activity.
 Without a vision there is nothing to build the strategy upon.
 A vision statement should be short and inspirational.
 It describes where a company or organisation wants to be in the future.
 It sets the tone for all the work that follows.
 Do not attempt to embark on a strategic planning activity without a vision.
-For example: Transforming society through the provision of ultra-high speed mobile information services.
+For example: Transforming society through the provision of ultra-high-speed mobile information services.

 What we do today – A short statement describing who you are, what you do and how you do it.
 A good mission statement will be short and instantly recognisable by people within the organisation to which it applies.
-For example: The number one provider of ultra-high speed mobile information networks across the United Kingdom and Europe
+For example: The number one provider of ultra-high-speed mobile information networks across the United Kingdom and Europe

 The foundations upon which the organisation stands.
 Usually expressed in five or six words or phrases with a short explanation for each.
 For example: Customer Focus – we focus on our customers and pay attention to what they say at every opportunity.